advplyr/hls-playlist-generator/README.md

 var hpg = require('hls-playlist-generator')

-// Write the .m3u8 playlist to the output file - Returns number of segments hpg('./path-to/media-file.mkv', './path-to/playlist.m3u8', 3)
+// Write the .m3u8 playlist to the output file - Returns number of segments hpg('./path-to/media-file.mkv', './path-to/playlist.m3u8')

-// Return an array of segment lengths hpg('./path-to/media-file.mkv', 3)
+// Return an array of segment lengths with target length 6 hpg('./path-to/media-file.mkv', null, { segmentLength: 6 })

-// or (target segment length defaults to 3) hpg('./path-to/media-file.mkv')
+// or target length defaults to 3 hpg('./path-to/media-file.mkv')

 // If generating multiple playlists for multiple qualities, keyframes only need to be fetched once, so you should use this method: var segments = await hpg.segments('./path-to/media-file.mkv', 3)